pdevis/test_web2/content/user-guide/getting-started/index.md

 ### 🗸 Managing memory and runtime

-  - Certain products may have large RAM requirements.
+  Certain products may have large RAM requirements, and the MC approach that is often used in CoMet can increase the RAM and runtime requirements by one or more orders of magnitude.

-  For example, to propagate uncertainties for all of the **HYPERNETS L2B** surface reflectance data series, [punpy]({{< relref "/tools/punpy" >}}) would have to calculate a very large correlation matrix.

-  This can be avoided, by utilising **error correlation dictionaries**, which will take much less memory.

-  Full example code for this adjustment is available [here](https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/hypernets_surface_reflectance.ipynb).

-  Other ways to manage memory and runtime are described in the [punpy documentation](https://punpy.readthedocs.io/en/latest/content/punpy_memory_and_speed.html).
+  There are ways to manage memory and runtime, as described in the [punpy documentation](https://punpy.readthedocs.io/en/latest/content/punpy_memory_and_speed.html).

+  For example, often storing the error correlation between all the measurements along all dimensions in a dataset is often prohibitively memory intensive.
+  Instead, it is usually possible to store the error correlation separately between different dimensions.

+  E.g. the **HYPERNETS L2A** surface reflectance data, has a wavelength and series dimension for which the error correlation are stored separately.
+  When propagating this information, using error correlation dictionaries can be useful, (see e.g. the end of [this jupyter notebook example](https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/hypernets_surface_reflectance.ipynb)).